thornjad/aero/README.md

 - `build-emacs-cask`: Install the standard Homebrew Cask `emacs-nightly` package, still cutting-edge but should be more stable than the previous options.
 - `build-emacs-cask-stable`: The final fallback, the standard Homebrew Cask `emacs` package.
 - Note that Aero does not profess support for the pre-installed version of Emacs on MacOS; it is infrequently updated and Aero focuses on the development version of Emacs.

+## Local configuration

+Your environment may require specific configuration, such as secret keys, environment variables, or work-specific functions, which should not appear in a git repository.
+Aero features the ability to read an `init.local.el` when it exists in the same directory as Aero's `init.el`.
+This local file may contain arbitrary ELisp, which is executed after everything else in Aero.

 ## Note